 Workshops and Volunteering for Well-being

-The programmes consist of 22 sessions (usually twice weekly over 12 weeks) delivered for up to 12 people who face barriers in their everyday lives due to their health and/or wellbeing.
+The programmes consist of 12 sessions (once a week for 12 weeks) delivered for up to 12 people who face barriers in their everyday lives due to their health and/or wellbeing.
 The programme is based around diversity – we aim to benefit as many different people with different needs as possible, offering a variety of different experiences and skills across 15 nature reserves.

 Life Skills participants:

 - Become more engaged in their communities, less isolated, make new friends and work as part of a team